 In a recent survey by Police1, 64 percent of nearly 300 law enforcement personnel were not aware of RoIP (Radio over Internet Protocol).
 At its core, RoIP takes and enhances two-way radio communication and routes it through telecommunication or “cellular” technology.
-In a sense, you have a traditional radio, but it’s running through your smartphone with PTT (Push-to-Talk) activation.
+In a sense, you have a traditional radio, but it’s running through your cell phone with PTT (Push-to-Talk) activation.

 A typical radio system can transmit around 100 miles from its home base.
 Outside of geographic interference with radio signals, transmission limits can create issues for out-of-range command staff and other collaborating agencies.
 Not to mention, radio traffic gets distorted easily and becomes harder to understand the farther the user is from a transmitter.

-Breaking Barriers, Building Safeguards for Radio Communications
+2. Breaking Barriers, Building Safeguards

 Similar to reason #1, but oftentimes more pressing: radios simply cannot penetrate some buildings.
 Think schools, hospitals, shelters and even large entertainment venues.